yiisoft/yii2/docs/guide/runtime-routing.md

 A URL rule is an instance of [[yii\web\UrlRule]] or its child class.
 Each URL rule consists of a pattern used for matching the path info part of URLs, a route, and a few query parameters.
-A URL rule can be used to parse a request if its pattern matches the requested URL and a URL rule can be used to create a URL if its route and query parameter names match those that are given.
+A URL rule can be used to parse a request if its pattern matches the requested URL.
+A URL rule can be used to create a URL if its route and query parameter names match those that are given.

 When the pretty URL format is enabled, the [[yii\web\UrlManager|URL manager]] uses the URL rules declared in its